About the Far North

 The Limpopo zigzags in a 1 600-km arc across southern Africa before disgorging into the Indian Ocean at Xai-Xai in Mozambique.
 It was once one of Africa's mightiest rivers, larger possibly than the Congo River is today.
 However, a subcontinental tilt in the Angolan highlands aeons ago diverted much of its water into the Zambezi and Okavango Delta.

 In the next few million years the Limpopo is likely to become subsumed by the Luvuvhu River system which is geologically more active.
 Hutwini also appears to have been an ancient burial ground with as yet unexcavated mounds found in the area.
-There are several rock art sites in shelters in the sandstone hills.
-The paintings depict human figures in some form of dance, and recognisable animals include elephant, eland and jackal.

 A trip to Lanner Gorge (right) can be organised from Pafuri Camp, which also offers tours to the Thulamela Iron-Age kingdom site on the southern cliffs of the Luvuvhu.
 Lanner Gorge can only be accessed by guests staying at the two private lodges in the Makuleke Reserve.
-During the past few centuries, the Limpopo served as a trading corridor into the southern African interior from Mozambique.
+During the past few centuries, the Limpopo served as a trading corridor into the southern African interior from Mozambique

 Traders from the Middle East and Far East would stop off on the Mozambican coastline and barter or buy goods from traders who brought skins, salt and gold from the interior.
 One of the main trading centres was the ancient city of Mapungubwe located at the junction of the Limpopo and Shashe rivers.